Send the link below via email or IMCopy

 very large language family group covering most of sub-saharan Africa

-The language variety is literally uncountable, as many languages are found in small geographic areas
+The language variety is almost uncountable, as many languages are found in small geographic areas

 a very old family